lianhao/vCPE_tosca/README.md

 ## pending issues to DM
 Please search for "TODO" in the corresponding VNFD to find the pending things.
 - HPA detailed format
+- Need to remove all the VirtualLink definition.
+Those VirtualLink(network) should be created in SDC during service design time and have them connected to the VduCp(port).
+- Update to the latest heat template.
 - ~~VDU local disk size(Done.)~~
 - ~~VDU metadata(Done.)~~
 - ~~VDU cloudinit(Done.)~~